 1. Practice Regularly

-When it comes to music, consistent practice is the key to progress.
-Setting aside dedicated time to focus on your craft allows you to build and reinforce the skills necessary for growth.
-The great thing is that practice doesn’t have to be hours on end for it to be effective.
-Even 20-30 minutes of focused, deliberate practice each day can yield significant improvements over time.
-It’s not about how much time you spend but how you use that time.
+The great thing is that practice doesn’t have to be hours on end to be effective.
+Even 20–30 minutes of focused, deliberate practice each day can yield significant improvements over time.

 Designate a dedicated practice space free from distractions.
 Whether it’s a quiet room or a cozy corner, having a consistent spot where you keep your instrument, music sheets, and other materials readily accessible makes starting your practice much easier.
 Minimize potential interruptions by letting others know this is your focused time for music.
 A peaceful and organized environment helps you concentrate and fully immerse yourself in your practice.